plone/Plone/README.rst

 Plone works as a

 - full-featured classical server-side rendered CMS,
-- headless CMS offers all features as a REST API.
+- headless CMS that offers all features as a REST API.

 Installing Plone